Selling a Home in Pre-Foreclosure in Smithville, MO

 Selling Your Smithville, MO Home in Pre-Foreclosure | Evervest Home Buyers

-No one likes foreclosure – not even mortgage companies.
+Everyone hates foreclosure – even lenders.
 Selling your home in pre-foreclosure can be an agreeable solution for both you and your mortgage lender.
-Our buyers are personable and discreet, and can help you pay off your debt and save your credit score.
-We’ll make a fair cash offer on the property, close on the deal fast, and help you with the legal and financial aspects of the sale.
+Our buyers are amiable and discreet, and can help you pay off your debt and save your credit score.
+We’ll make a fair cash offer on the property, close on your home fast, and assist with the legal and financial aspects of the sale.
 If your Smithville, MO home is in pre-foreclosure, call Evervest Home Buyers today at (816) 368-8508 or tell us about your property online.